 Take Trifluoperazine exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-Trifluoperazine is available as a tablet and oral solution.
+Trifluoperazine is available as a tablet or an oral solution/syrup.

 Trifluoperazine must be taken regularly for it to be effective.
 Continue taking this medicine even when you feel better.
-Do not stop taking it unless instructed otherwise, as stopping it suddenly could worsen your condition.
+Do not stop taking it suddenly as this may worsen your condition.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.